 Under Alternative 1, the WDZ proposed for training activities at B-17 would extend over approximately 24 miles of State Route 839.
-As a result, the Navy is proposing, for public safety purposes, to potentially reroute the portion of State Route 839 that would overlap with the proposed expansion area.
+As a result, the Navy is proposing, for public safety purposes, to reroute the portion of State Route 839 that would overlap with the proposed expansion area.
+Such proposed rerouting would be subject to follow-on NEPA analysis, as discussed above at Section 2.3.2 (Alternative 1 - Modernization of the Fallon Range Training Complex.
 The Navy proposes the concept of a new road section outside of the requested withdrawal area in one of three notional relocation corridors (Figure 2-3).
 All three corridors cross public lands managed by BLM and could potentially improve vehicle access to these areas.
+The Navy would seek funding from Congress to pay for relocation of the road.
+Funds received would be used by the Federal Highway Administration, in cooperation with the Nevada Department of Transportation, to plan, design, and construct the replacement road segment.
+NEPA documentation would be completed by the Federal Highway Administration prior to any road construction.
 To facilitate constructing this supporting road and closing State Route 839, NDOT would need to submit an application to BLM, or other land managers, for the ROWs for any proposed new road section.
 The Navy would support, fund, and participate in any such NEPA analysis.